yessGlory17/programmer-browser/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

 - Node version :
-- electron-react-boilerplate version or branch :
 - Operating System and version :
-- Link to your project :

 <!---